Lakhva: 16th century to 20th century

+In 1746, on request of Michał Kazimierz Radziwiłł, the catholic Church of Holy Trinity had been built in the town.

 The town remained within Poland until the Second Partition of Poland in 1793, when it was absorbed into the Russian Empire.
+In 1832, after the death of Stefania Radziwiłł, the last heir to the estate from the Radziwiłł family, the ownership was inherited by her husband, Ludwig zu Sayn-Wittgenstein-Berleburg.
+It was later inherited by their son, Peter zu Sayn-Wittgenstein, who was its last hereditary owner until his death in 1887.

+In 1895, the village was part of Mozyrsky Uyezd, Minsk Governorate.
+Lakhva and its administrative dependencies covered the area of 255,000 desyatinas (277,950 hectares), of which about 66.6% was forest; 16.5% marshland, roads and waters; 15.7% meadow and mown marshland; 1.2% farmland.
+The population of that area was about 9,000 people, out of which 7,800 were orthodox; less than 400 were catholics; the rest were Jews.
+The language of the population was a mix of Belarusian and Ukrainian.

 Russian dominion over the area lasted until the end of the First World War, when the region was briefly ceded to the German Empire under the Treaty of Brest-Litovsk.
 After the Polish-Soviet War of 1919-21, Lakhva once again fell under Polish control, and was incorporated into the Polesie Voivodship of the Second Polish Republic.
 Located only 18 kilometres from the boundary of the Soviet Union, the region was policed by the Polish Border Protection Corps.